Why Study Sociology?

-Storrs campus offices are located in Manchester Hall - see the link below for a campus map.
+Storrs campus offices are located in Manchester Hall but many faculty and staff are telecommuting for Fall 2020.
 Sociology courses are also offered at the Avery Point, Hartford, Stamford and Waterbury campuses.

 - For questions about courses and registration, or for general inquiries, email Katherine Covey or contact her at (860) 486-4423.

 - For information about Higher Education Opportunity Act (HEOA)